FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 Think about the setting of the device: is the environment a place where the device could overheat?
 Is water a danger?
 Does it need to have bright colors in an emergency setting?

+Answer:

+The environment is unlikely to cause the device to overheat, as the device itself generates very little heat and is a low energy device.
+Usually there are no problems as long as you don't touch the liquid directly to the charging port.
+The device itself supports user-set colors in different modes, so brighter colors are possible in case of emergency.

 \*\***Include sketches of what your devices might look like here.**\*\*
 ![creating costumes](https://github.com/Ruiznogueras05CT/Interactive-Lab-Hub/assets/142849822/29b4da0f-3026-46e9-baf6-0c331dceb64d)